 Educational and state-run institutions

-- Within the framework of the COREPOL program, we collected information about the conflicts that arise between the Roma people and police officers and about their possible solutions.
-The two-year-long project, that was implemented with German and Austrian universities and research institutions, contributed to the development of the curriculum of the Faculty of Law Enforcement at the National University of Public Service.
+- Within the framework of the COREPOL program, we collected information about the conflicts that arise between the Roma people and police officers and their possible solutions.
+The two-year-long project, which was implemented with German and Austrian universities and research institutions, contributed to the development of the curriculum of the Faculty of Law Enforcement at the National University of Public Service.

-- We provided an overall view about the structure and operation of the Hungarian National Talent Program by conducting a qualitative and quantitative based evaluation.
+- We provided an overall view of the structure and operation of the Hungarian National Talent Program by conducting a qualitative and quantitative based evaluation.
 The exploration was entrusted by the National Institute for Family, Youth and Population Policy.
 The findings assisted in the development and modification of the program.